Fred Durrant

-Frederick Harry Durrant (19 June 1921 – 5 March 2010) was an English professional football forward and manager who played in the Football League, most notably for Queens Park Rangers.
+Frederick Harry Durrant (19 June 1921 – 5 March 2010) was an English professional footballer who played as a forward in the Football League, most notably for Queens Park Rangers.
 He later played for and managed non-League club Dover.

 Playing career

 Brentford

 A centre forward, Durrant began his career at Southern League club Folkestone, before signing for First Division club Brentford on his 17th birthday in 1938.
 He failed to make a first team appearance before the outbreak of the Second World War the following year saw competitive football suspended.
 Durrant made wartime appearances for the Bees and guested for Aldershot and Blackburn Rovers.
 Durrant finally made his competitive debut for the club in the 1945–46 season and scored in a 2–2 FA Cup third round first leg draw with Tottenham Hotspur on 5 January 1946.
 He scored three further goals in the competition and finished the season with four goals from six appearances.

 Durrant made his Football League debut in a First Division match versus Blackpool on 2 September 1946 and scored the opening goal in a 2–2 draw.
 He made the headlines in the following game against Wolverhampton Wanderers, when he left the pitch during the first half with concussion, before returning for the second half and scoring two goals in a 2–1 win.
 Soon afterwards, he was surprisingly transferred by manager Harry Curtis.
 Durrant scored seven goals in 10 competitive appearances for the Bees.
 At the time of his death in March 2010, Durrant was Brentford's oldest-living player.